xemuliam/docker-nifi-base/README.md

 This image can either be used as a base image for building on top of NiFi or just to experiment with.
 I personally have not attempted to use this in a production use case.

+Please use corresponding branches from this repo to play with code.

 # Pre-Requisites
 Ensure the following pre-requisites are met (due to some blocker bugs in earlier versions).
 As of today, the latest Docker Toolbox and Homebrew are fine.